sst/guide/_chapters/how-to-add-authentication-to-a-serverless-app.md

 Another advantage of User Pools is they can be defined in a CloudFormation stack—without having to create custom resources.
 While you can't change a lot about a User Pool after creation, it is easier to build it in the first place if it's in a CloudFormation template.

 Finally, AWS automatically handles User Pool token validation.
 If you're using a third-party provider, you'll have to manually validate the token against it's signature.

+### Next Steps

+This chapter should give you a good high-level overview of how to handle authentication in serverless apps.
+In the next few chapters we'll be looking at specific examples of how to use various authentication providers.
+Starting with [how to use Cognito to add authentication to your serverless app]({% link _chapters/using-cognito-to-add-authentication-to-a-serverless-app.md %}).